 Coordinated breathing and anxiety or pain from the same area

-"We are the first group to demonstrate how the lateral parabrachial nucleus coordinates both breathing and pain and anxiety," says the senior author of the paper.
-Sung Han, assistant professor at the Salk Institute.
+"We are the first group to demonstrate how the lateral parabrachial nucleus coordinates both breathing and pain and anxiety," says the senior author of the paper. sung han, assistant professor at the Salk Institute.

 By understanding the circuitry in this brain region, we may be able to separate breathing regulation and pain regulation to develop a drug that inhibits pain sensations without repressing breathing.

 This is what happens with opiates.
-In previous work, Han's lab has shown that opiates such as morphine suppress breathing by activating specific receptors, called receptors μ-opioids (MOR), which lead to the inhibition of the neurons that express them.
+In previous work, Han's lab has shown that opiates such as morphine suppress breathing by activating specific receptors, called receptors μ-opioids (DEAD), which lead to the inhibition of the neurons that express them.